AstrozTM/Random-Lua-Utility-s-/README.md

-# Random-Lua-Utility-s-
-Random Lua Utility's made by me.
+## Random Lua Utilitys

+# Must Read
+## This is made open sourced and free to be used by anyone.
+## Please try to give me credits I would appriciate it.